 A Bézier curve in pop culture

-Most people are first confronted with Bézier curves through an UI that may look like this:
+Most people are first confronted with Bézier curves through a UI that may look like this:

 In this case the curve is composed of 4 user controllable points, meaning it's a Cubic Bézier.